 Renaissance, Restoration, and eighteenth-century century literature, esp. drama and civic pageantry; historiography; politics and political thought; classical reception; translation; Shakespeare; Dryden; histoire du livre; plagiarism.

-- Ed. with Andrew McRae, Literature of the Stuart Successions (Oxford: Oxford University Press, 2018), in press.
+- Ed. with Andrew McRae, Stuart Succession Literature: Moments and Transformations (Oxford: Oxford University Press, 2019).

 - Ed. with Susan Doran, Doubtful and Dangerous: The Question of Succession in Late Elizabethan England (Manchester: Manchester University Press, 2014; pbk 2016).